 WiFi QR Generator

 Create a QR code for your WiFi network.
 Share it with guests or print it for easy access.
-No data is sent to any server.
+No data sent to any server.

 WiFi Network Details